 Countries where IRRI is active

-Bangladesh’s partnership with IRRI goes back more than 55 years.
+The partnership between Bangladesh and IRRI goes back more than five decades.
 IRRI's first international outreach program was in Bangladesh.
 In 1965, a set of 303 rice varieties was evaluated at the Savar Farm, a government-run dairy enterprise near Dhaka.
-Two years later, In 1967, the first widely distributed high-yielding semidwarf rice variety, IR8, was introduced into the country.
+Two years later, in 1967, the first widely distributed high-yielding semidwarf rice variety, IR8, was introduced into the country.
 Read more

 IRRI and India have been successfully collaborating for more than five decades.
 India has been actively involved in IRRI's priority setting, strategic planning, scientific advising, and implementation of research across South Asia.
 The results of this collaboration have been outstanding and have set an example in international research collaboration.
 Read more

 Rice is famed to have had a long and regal history in Sri Lanka.
 Its importance goes far beyond its status as a primary food source in this island nation.
 Synonymously, rice plays an important role in the country's cultural identity, tradition, and politics.
 Read more